Qluxzz/elm-black-jack/README.md

-# Elm Black Jack
+# Elm Blackjack

-An implementation of Black Jack in Elm
+An implementation of Blackjack in Elm

 ## Testing